 In collaboration with Prof. Mark Krzmarzick at Oklahoma State University, we are studying the impacts of trace metals on the production of disinfection byproduct precursors by bacterial biofilms in drinking water distribution systems.

 Photochemistry of Organic Matter in Acid-Impacted Lakes and Watersheds

 In collaboration with Prof. Charley Driscoll at SU, we are studying the photoreactivity of organic matter in Adirondacks lakes and watersheds that are recovering from acid deposition while experiencing the effects of changing climate.
 We are especially interested in understanding the roles of photochemically produced reactive intermediates in contaminant transformation and biogeochemical processes.
 Check out Joseph's first article.

 We are also collaborating with Prof. Fernando Rosario-Ortiz at CU Boulder to study the aquatic photochemistry of harmful secondary metabolites produced by freshwater and marine algal blooms (see our review article).

 Substance Use Assessment by Wastewater Surveillance

 2020 - present

-Our group is part of the SARS2 Early Warning Wastewater Surveillance Platform (SARS2-EWSP) team led by SU, SUNY-ESF and SUNY-Upstate.
-We are analyzing municipal wastewater to characterize substance consumption patterns and their relations to sociodemographics and COVID-19 prevalence in sewersheds.
+Our group is part of the SARS2 Early Warning Wastewater Surveillance Platform (SARS2-EWSP) team led by SU, SUNY-ESF, and SUNY-Upstate.
+We developed an online SPE-LC-HRMS workflow to characterize substance consumption patterns and their relations to sociodemographics and COVID-19 prevalence in central NY sewersheds.